HoangTung-Vu/Ex-ImageCaption/README.md

 ### ICTransformer

 A transformer-based model with:
-- Custom Vision Encoder: Processes images by extracting patches and encoding them with transformer blocks
+- **Custom Vision Encoder**: Processes images by extracting patches and encoding them with transformer blocks.
-- Transformer Decoder: Generates captions token by token with cross-attention to image features
+- **Transformer Decoder**: Generates captions token by token with cross-attention to image features.
-- Sinusoidal positional embeddings for sequence information
+- **Sinusoidal Positional Embeddings**: Provides sequence information to the transformer.

 ### ICTransformer2

 An enhanced version that:
-- Uses a pretrained Vision Transformer (ViT) from the `timm` library as the encoder
+- **Pretrained Vision Transformer (ViT) Encoder**: Uses a pretrained ViT from the `timm` library to extract image features.
-- Freezes the ViT parameters for transfer learning
+  - The ViT encoder's parameters are frozen for transfer learning.
-- Projects the ViT features to match the decoder's hidden size
+  - The extracted features are projected to match the decoder's hidden size.
-- Uses the same transformer decoder architecture as ICTransformer
+- Uses the same **Transformer Decoder** architecture as ICTransformer.